rahmadnoorikhsan/Learn-ActionBar/README.md

 # Learn-ActionBar

-- Menambahkan Option Menu pada ActionBar.
+- Add an Option Menu to the ActionBar.
-- Menambahkan aksi ketika Option Menu dipilih.
+- Add an action when the Option Menu is selected.
-- Menambahkan SearchView pada ActionBar.
+- Add a SearchView to the ActionBar.